octo-technology/OpenTezos/docs/michelson/smart_contracts.md

 Since _or_ is a two-operand operator, we need a nested _or_ structure to represent 3 or more elements.

 ![](../../static/img/michelson/michelson_entrypoint_or_example.svg)
-<small className="figure">FIGURE 1: Representation of the _or_ structure and how to specify the corresponding entry points (the identification of related entry points)</small>
+<small className="figure">FIGURE 1: Representation of the _or_ structure and how to specify the corresponding entrypoints (the identification of related entrypoints)</small>

 We will delve into this more deeply in the code portion of the "union" section.

 ### Storage

-The **storage** is a persistent memory space associated to the smart contract when deployed.
+The **storage** is a persistent memory space associated with the smart contract when deployed.
 The data structure of the storage is defined in the smart contract during the deployment phase.

 Notice that in the Counter contract (above) the type definition describing the storage is: